|

 3) A Chinese Chop Mark

 Frequently when K. Chin hand signed his prints, he placed a Chop Mark, a personal mark in red ink near the signature.
 I have seen six different kinds.
 The first one is from one of K. Chin's cards and is printed on the card.
 The second one appears on many prints, it is also printed.
 The third, four and fifth are inverted varieties of the second mark and are hand stamped.
 The sixth one is from one of K. Chin's "flower arrangement" prints and is printed.
 In July 2006, a friend translated the symbols in the middle four stamps to phonetically say "kaychin" without knowing that the artist's name was "K. Chin"!
-A few of the prints with printed Chop Marks have hand stamped Chop Marks too!
+A few of the prints with printed Chop Marks have a second Chop Mark - one of the hand stamped Chop Marks - on the same print!

 4) Carmel by the Sea